openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 # GPIO Binding

-This binding adds GPIO support via the pigpio daemon to openhab.
+This binding adds GPIO support via the pigpiod daemon to OpenHAB.
-It requires the pigpio (<http://abyz.me.uk/rpi/pigpio/>) to be running on the pi that should be controlled.
+It requires the pigpiod daemon (<http://abyz.me.uk/rpi/pigpio/>) to be installed on the pi that should be controlled.

 ## Supported Things

 ### pigpio-remote

-This thing represents a remote pigpio instance running as daemon on a raspberry pi.
+This thing represents a remote pigpiod instance running as daemon on a raspberry pi.

 ## Thing Configuration

 ### Pigpio Remote  (`pigpio-remote`)

-On a raspberry (or a compatible device) you have to install pigpio:
+On a raspberry (or a compatible device) you have to install pigpiod.

 ```shell
 sudo apt-get install pigpiod